x-CK-x/Joy-Captioner-Inference/README.md

 if you have one gpu, double-click:
 > run_local0.bat

-if you two gpus, double-click:
+if you two gpus, double-click either:
+> run_local0.bat
+or
 > run_local1.bat

 Linux/Mac Users: